FrankReiser/ReiserRT_Core/README.md

 to the ObjectPool automatically.
 This operation is thread safe.

-ObjectPool is intended to be instantiated early and owned at a high level within the applications architecture so that it will not go out of scope until all objects created from it are returned to the it.
+ObjectPool is intended to be instantiated early and owned at a high level within the application's architecture so that it will not go out of scope until all objects created from it have been returned.
 Failing to honor this will result in undefined behavior.

 ### MessageQueue